 While scanning the internet recently, I happened across an article titled “Why Fish Double-Taper Fly Lines?”
 A website reader wondered what these lines were for, noting that he didn’t know anyone that fished one.
 The article’s author then opined that he himself had never fished a double-taper either.
-Seeking an answer, the question was passed yet again to some other folks.
+Seeking an answer, the question was passed on to some other folks.

 To my mind, however, Why fish a double-taper? isn’t the telling question.
-Rather, what we should all be asking is, Why fish a weight-forward?
-Indeed, considering the relative merits of each taper, it’s long struck me as odd that the weight-forward has so convincingly supplanted the double-taper as the de facto line choice for today’s anglers (I’m referring only to floating lines).
+Rather, what we should be asking is, Why fish a weight-forward?
+Indeed, considering the relative merits of each taper, it’s long struck me as odd that the weight-forward has so convincingly supplanted the double-taper as the de facto line choice for today’s anglers (I’m referring here to floating lines).

 After all, double-tapers were the standard in this sport for ages.
 Weight-forwards are a comparative newcomer, specialty lines that arose from the quest for distance.
-But somewhere in the neighborhood of twenty to thirty years ago this paradigm changed, and weight-forwards took over the world.
+But somewhere in the neighborhood of thirty years ago this paradigm changed, and weight-forwards took over the world.
 They shouldn’t have.

 Another problem with weight-forwards is that they don’t mend well at distances longer than the length of the head (the thin running line cannot effectively manipulate the heavier head).
 Although this is typically of more consequence to steelhead and salmon fishermen, it still plays a role in many types of trout fishing.
 In contrast, double-tapers mend exceptionally well.

 Double-taper lines also permit you to reverse your line when one end wears out.
 So you get two lines in one.
-In this day and age, with certain fly lines costing over $100.00, that’s a nice benefit.
+In this day and age, with some fly lines costing over $100.00, that’s a nice benefit.
 It’s especially nice when you realize that you don’t give up any performance to get it.

 It’s been noted as a disadvantage of double-tapers that they take up more room on a reel.
 Which means you’ll have less backing on your reel.
 True.
-But having less backing isn’t the same as having no backing, and any adequately sized reel will provide for a reasonable allowance.
+But having less backing isn’t the same as having no backing, and any adequately sized reel provides for a reasonable allowance.
 (I think most of us know how infrequently we need it for trout fishing.)